-- Bring the replication service group online on an existing cluster node of the current primary site. - Bring the MountV resources of the corresponding application service group online on the same node. - 3 Use the Modify an existing replication service group option of the Volume Replicator Agent Configuration Wizard to add a new node to the system list for the replication service group. - Click Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Volume Replicator Agent Configuration Wizard or, on Windows 2012 operating systems, use the Apps menu. - If necessary, refer to the Volume Replicator Administrator's Guide for information on this procedure. - Use the Modify service group option of the FileShare, IIS, or the Application Configuration Wizard. - Start the appropriate Configuration Wizard from the Solutions Configuration Center.
-For example, for FileShare click Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center > High Availability Configuration Wizards > FileShare Configuration Wizard to add the new node to the system list for the respective application service group. - On Windows 2012 operating systems, use the Apps menu. - Check the check box to bring the service group online after the wizard completes.
-If necessary, refer to the Cluster Server Administrator's Guide for information on this procedure. - After bringing the application service group online, configure all the application 5 database stores to automatically mount on start-up.
+- 1 Bring the replication service group online on an existing cluster node of the current primary site. - 2 Bring the MountV resources of the corresponding application service group online on the same node. - 3 Use the Modify an existing replication service group option of the Volume Replicator Agent Configuration Wizard to add a new node to the system list for the replication service group.

+Launch the Volume Replicator Agent Configuration Wizard from the Apps menu on the Start screen.

+If necessary, refer to the Volume Replicator Administrator's Guide for information on this procedure.

+4 Use the Modify service group option of the FileShare, IIS, or the Application Configuration Wizard.

+Start the appropriate Configuration Wizard from the Solutions Configuration Center.
+For example, for FileShare, click High Availability Configuration Wizards > FileShare Configuration Wizard to add the new node to the system list for the respective application service group.

+Check the check box to bring the service group online after the wizard completes.
+If necessary, refer to the Cluster Server Administrator's Guide for information on this procedure.

+5 After bringing the application service group online, configure all the application database stores to automatically mount on start-up.